Skip to main content

 Shared facilities on campus

-Odense is SDU's largest campus with a wide range of facilities that you have access to as a student.
+Odense is SDU’s largest campus and offers a wide range of facilities available to students:

-- Study booths that can be booked for group work
+• Study rooms that can be booked for group work

-At SDU Odense you will be part of an ambitious and international study environment in Denmark's third largest city.
+At SDU Odense, you become part of an ambitious and international study environment in Denmark’s third-largest city.

-More than 40,000 students attend one of Odense's many educational institutions, and the city has everything you could dream of: cafés, shopping, parks, nightlife, festivals and different styles and atmospheres in the various neighbourhoods.
+More than 40,000 students study at one of Odense’s many educational institutions, and the city offers everything you could wish for – cafés, shopping, parks, nightlife, festivals and a variety of atmospheres across different neighbourhoods.

 First days as a student at Quantum Computing